F1LT3R/blog/_posts/2018-10-27-guide-multi-react-app-monorepo-with.markdown

 ---

 > ### UPDATE: 2019/07/17
 > Please use [React Workspaces Playground](https://github.com/react-workspaces/react-workspaces-playground) instead of this guide.
 React Workspaces Playground is a supported codebase where you can test drive everything in this guide with the latest version of React and Storybook.
-Unfortunately, this guide demonstrates how to achieve the similar effects via monkey-patching - a bad practice that is difficult to maintain.
+Unfortunately, this guide demonstrates how to achieve similar effects via monkey-patching - a bad practice that is difficult to maintain.
 Please review my [React Workspaces slides](https://slides.com/alistairmacdonald-f1lt3r/react-workspaces/#/) for more information.

 Learn how to scaffold a Monorepo to manage multiple [Create React App]()'s that share a common component library using [Lerna](https://github.com/lerna/lerna) and [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
 We will setup [Storybook](https://storybook.js.org) and [Jest](https://jestjs.io/) to work well in the Monorepo environment.